- Education and Science»

 Astronomy for Kids: Learn About Space Stations

-Imagine living in a small space for months.
+Imagine living in a small space for months at a time.
 You can't even walk around in that area.
 You have to float around.
 Your food is stored in vacuum sealed plastic bags.
 Powered drinks mixed with water must be sipped from a bag using a straw.
 When you need to use the bathroom, you have to be fastened to the toilet seat.
 This is what life is like on board a space station.

 The International Space Station (ISS) is an artificial satellite that people can live in.
 It orbits the Earth 16 times every day.
 It is called international because 16 different countries were involved in its development.
 Astronauts travel to and from the space station in Russian Soyuz spacecraft.
 Some past space stations were Skylab and Mir.